Storyline 360 Accessibility Conformance Report

 Supports

-Use the built-in controls, such as the play/pause button and the volume controller, or create your own controls using buttons, links, and triggers.
-(All controls can be accessed by keyboards and screen readers.)
+Authors can use built-in media controls, such as play/pause and volume, or create custom controls using buttons, links, and triggers.
+These controls are operable with keyboards and supported by screen readers.

 2.1.1 Keyboard (Level A)